Catumaxomab: Chemical structure

 Catumaxomab consists of one "half" (one heavy chain and one light chain) of an anti-EpCAM antibody and one half of an anti-CD3 antibody, so that each molecule of catumaxomab can bind both EpCAM and CD3.
 In addition, the Fc-region can bind to an Fc receptor on accessory cells like other antibodies, which has led to calling the drug a trifunctional antibody.

 History

 Catumaxomab was developed by Trion Pharma, based on preliminary work by the Helmholtz Zentrum München.
 Dr. Horst Lindhofer is listed at the primary inventor of the patent.
 Fresenius Biotech conducted clinical trials and filed the drug for approval with the European Medicines Agency (EMA).
 It was approved in Europe on 20 April 2009.
 In 2013, catumaxomab was voluntarily withdrawn from the US market and in 2017 in the EU market for commercial reasons.
-The product had not been marketed in the EU since 2014.
+The product has not been marketed in the EU since 2014.

+Society and culture

+Legal status

+In October 2024, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Korjuny, intended for the intraperitoneal treatment of malignant ascites.
+The applicant for this medicinal product is Lindis Biotech GmbH.
+Catumaxomab was approved for medical use in the European Union in February 2025.